Greater Manchester Combined Authority

-The planning policies of the GMCA were developed in the 2000s by the Association of Greater Manchester Authorities in the Greater Manchester Strategy.
-It is a strategic authority with powers over public transport, skills, housing, regeneration, waste management, carbon neutrality and planning permission.
-Functional executive bodies, such as Transport for Greater Manchester, are responsible for delivery of services in these areas.
+The Greater Manchester Combined Authority (GMCA) is the combined authority for Greater Manchester, England.
+It consists of 11 members: ten indirectly elected members from each constituent council and the directly elected mayor of Greater Manchester.
+The GMCA is a strategic authority with powers over public transport, skills, housing, regeneration, waste management, carbon neutrality and planning permission.

+To guide planning policy in the region, the authority publishes the Greater Manchester Strategy, which was first developed in the 2000s by the Association of Greater Manchester Authorities.
+Functional executive bodies such as Transport for Greater Manchester deliver some of the GMCA's powers.
 The GMCA appoints a Chair and Vice-Chairs from among its ten executive members.

-The costs of the GMCA that are reasonably attributable to the exercise of its functions relating to public transport, economic development and regeneration (and any start up costs) are met by its constituent councils.
-Such costs are funded by direct government grant and, as a precepting authority, with some money collected with local Council Tax apportioned between the constituent councils.
+The authority was established on 1 April 2011, replacing a range of single-purpose joint boards and quangos.
+It derives most of its powers from the Local Government Act 2000 and Local Democracy, Economic Development and Construction Act 2009.
+On its establishment, it was the first formal administrative authority for Greater Manchester since the abolition of Greater Manchester County Council in 1986.

+The GMCA is funded by multiple sources.
+Its transport functions are funded by a precept levy on Council Tax in Greater Manchester; other funding comes from direct government grant or its constituent councils.

 History

 Background

 Greater Manchester was created as a metropolitan county composed of ten metropolitan boroughs on 1 April 1974 as a result of the Local Government Act 1972.
 From its investiture through to 31 March 1986, the county had a two-tier system of local government; district councils shared power with Greater Manchester County Council.
 The county council was abolished in 1986 as a result of the Local Government Act 1985, effectively making the ten metropolitan boroughs unitary authority areas.
 The Association of Greater Manchester Authorities (AGMA) was established in 1986 as a voluntary association to make representations and bids on behalf of Greater Manchester and continue to manage strategic public services that were delegated to it by the councils, such as public transport and waste management.
-In the late-2000s, AGMA began actively seeking a formal government structure for Greater Manchester under the appellation "Manchester City Region".
+In the late-2000s, AGMA began actively seeking a formal government structure for Greater Manchester under the appellation Manchester City Region.